Tselmeg-C/Udacity_Project2_Disaster_Response_Pipelines/README.md

 There are three components in this project.

 1. ETL Pipeline
-In the preparation phase, data were processed in Jupyter Notebook, refer 'ETL Pipeline Preparation.ipynb' for details.
-A data cleaning pipeline 'process_data.py' (in Workspace/Data folder) was created in a Python script including following functions:
+In the preparation phase, data were processed in Jupyter Notebook, refer `ETL Pipeline Preparation.ipynb` for details.
+A data cleaning pipeline `process_data.py` (in Workspace/Data folder) was created in a Python script including following functions:

     * Loads the messages and categories datasets
     * Merges the two datasets